MRtrix3/mrtrix3/docs/reference/commands/mrthreshold.rst

 Description
 -----------

-create bitwise image by thresholding image intensity.
+Create bitwise image by thresholding image intensity.
 By default, an optimal threshold is determined using a parameter-free method.
-Alternatively the threshold can be defined manually by the user or using a histogram-based analysis to cut out the background.
+Alternatively the threshold can be defined manually by the user.

 Options
 -------

 -  **-abs value** specify threshold value as absolute intensity.

--  **-histogram** define the threshold by a histogram analysis to cut out the background.
-Note that only the first study is used for thresholding.

 -  **-percentile value** threshold the image at the ith percentile.